ronikurnia1/sale-stock/README.md

 # Sale-stock: Technical Assesment
 ### About
-This project is a technical assesment for candidate
+This project is my technical assesment given by Sale Stock as the fisrt step of recruitment process.
+Here I am requested to create a REST API with domain driven approach using any REST API framework at any kind programming language.
+I used to develop using .NET but now I decided to use NODEJS even this is some thing new for me developing with NODEJS.
+But I do really like the new thing.

 ### Author
 Roni Kurniawan | roni.kurniawan@outlook.com | May 22, 2016